pallets/jinja/docs/api.rst

         some operations.
 All parameters except of `hint` should be provided as keyword parameters for better readability.
-The `hint` is used as error message for the exception if provided, otherwise the error message generated from `obj` and `name` automatically.
+The `hint` is used as error message for the exception if provided, otherwise the error message will be generated from `obj` and `name` automatically.
 The exception provided as `exc` is raised if something with the generated undefined object is done that the undefined object does not allow.
 The default exception is :exc:`UndefinedError`.
 If a `hint` is provided the